Rethinking Technology Stack Selection with AI Coding Proficiency: Motivation

 \subsection{Motivating Case}

-Two technologies with similar functionality or even similar popularity can have significant differences in AI proficiency.
-Consequently, selecting a technology without considering AI coding proficiency can introduce extra debugging costs and even hidden risks for software development.
-To motivate our study, \autoref{fig:moti} provides an example using GPT-4o, which is one of the most popular commercial LLMs.
-In our experiment, we access the model with OpenAI's default settings.
-We use two prompts to query the model, and both include a task description under the `geographic data processing and analysis' scenario, as shown in~\autoref{fig:moti}(a).
-In this task, the LLM is asked to generate Python scripts that read a vector file in a coordinate reference system (CRS) and reproject it to a new CRS using the specified third-party library.
-The only difference between the two prompts is the requested library, the open-source library \texttt{Shapely} (for analyzing and manipulating geometric objects, with 4.2k stars on GitHub\footnote{\url{https://github.com/shapely/shapely}}) and \texttt{GDAL} (for reading and writing and reprojecting vector and geometric data, with 5.5k stars on GitHub\footnote{\url{https://github.com/OSGeo/gdal}}).
-However, we observe significant differences in the quality of the generated code snippets despite the two libraries having similar functionality and popularity.
-Specifically, when using the \texttt{Shapely} library, the LLM produces a lower-quality code snippet.
-As shown in~\autoref{fig:moti}(b), the code snippet contains functional omissions and syntax errors (\ding{182}) that make it inexecutable.
-It also fails to provide developers with sufficient information about reading, writing, and reprojecting geometric data.
-In addition, its maintainability is poor.
-It lacks detailed comments or explanations for custom functions and imports two unused libraries (\ding{183}), further increasing debugging and maintenance costs.
-Under our evaluation metrics in~\autoref{s:eval_metric}, the functional suitability score of this code snippet is 30.00, the maintainability score is 49.13, and the overall code quality score is 48.83.
-In contrast, when using the \texttt{GDAL} library, the LLM generates high-quality, executable code snippets, as shown in~\autoref{fig:moti}(c).
-The code snippet imports \texttt{osgeo} (the top-level Python bindings for \texttt{GDAL}) to perform data reading and coordinate reprojection, provides clear comments for key steps, and does not introduce unnecessary third-party dependencies.
-Under the same evaluation metrics, it achieves 100.00 for functional suitability, 86.40 for maintainability, and 90.28 for overall code quality score, which exhibits an 84.89\% improvement compared with the code snippet using \texttt{Shapley}.
+Two technologies with similar functionality and popularity can have significant differences in AI proficiency, introducing extra debugging costs and hidden risks when not considered AI proficiency in technology selection.
+To motivate our study, \autoref{fig:moti} provides an example using GPT-4o.
+We use two prompts to query the model with a task description under the `geographic data processing and analysis' scenario, as shown in~\autoref{fig:moti} (a), asking the LLM to generate Python scripts that read a vector file in a coordinate reference system (CRS) and reproject it to a new CRS.
+The only difference is the requested library, \texttt{Shapely} (4.4k GitHub stars\footnote{\url{https://github.com/shapely/shapely}}) and \texttt{GDAL} (5.8k GitHub stars\footnote{\url{https://github.com/OSGeo/gdal}}), both for geographic data processing.
+Despite similar functionality and popularity, we observe significant quality differences in the generated code.
+As shown in~\autoref{fig:moti} (b), using \texttt{Shapely}, the LLM produces a code snippet with functional omissions and syntax errors (\ding{172} in~\autoref{fig:moti}) that make it inexecutable, while also lacking detailed comments and importing two unused libraries (\ding{173}), resulting in poor maintainability and increased debugging and maintenance costs.
+Under our evaluation metrics (\autoref{s:eval_metric}), this snippet scores 30.00 for functional suitability and 49.13 for maintainability.
+The overall score is only 48.83.
+In contrast, as shown in~\autoref{fig:moti} (c), using \texttt{GDAL}, the LLM generates high-quality, executable code that provides clear comments and avoids unnecessary dependencies, achieving 100.00 for functional suitability and 86.40 for maintainability.
+The overall score achieves 90.28, which exhibits an 84.89\% improvement over \texttt{Shapely}.
 We provide the full prompts and the generated code snippets for this example in our repository to facilitate reproduction and review~\cite{our_repo}.